5.3 How can supersaturation be achieved?

 To answer this question, we need to look through a microscope at the nanometer scale, which is the scale of molecules and small particles.
 You all know that cloud condensation nuclei are needed for clouds to form, but do you know why?
 Watch the following video (3:16) entitled "Glory: The Cloud Makers."

 In the atmosphere, relative humidity rarely rises much above 100% because small aerosol particles act as Cloud Condensation Nuclei (CCN).
 Two effects most strongly determine the amount of supersaturation that each particle must experience in order to accumulate enough water to grow into a cloud drop.
-The first is a physical effect of curvature on increasing the water vapor equilibrium pressure; the second is a chemical effect of the aerosol dissolving in the growing water drop and reducing its vapor equilibrium pressure.
+The first is a physical effect of curvature on increasing the equilibrium water vapor pressure; the second is a chemical effect of the aerosol dissolving in the growing water drop and reducing its vapor equilibrium pressure.
 You will learn about these two effects in the next two sections of this lesson.

 Quiz 5-2: Cloud formation essentials.